Skip to content

 How Much Does It Cost?

-The cost of a title insurance premium can vary based on the loan amount, the type of property being purchased, and other factors.
+The cost of a title insurance premium varies based on the loan amount, the type of property being purchased, and other factors.
+A home buyer might pay anywhere from several hundreds dollars to more than a thousand dollars, depending on these variables.

-It bears repeating — there shouldn’t be any surprises.
 You’ll receive an estimate of title insurance and all other closing costs up front, when applying for a loan.
 You’ll also receive a finalized list of closing costs later on, when you’re about to close.
 And anytime you have a question, you can ask your loan officer or title insurance company for clarification.

 Mike Trejo is a Bay Area mortgage broker with 20+ years of knowledge and experience.